 Guide to a Perfect trip in Egypt!

-Hathor the cow goddess is among the most famous goddesses worshipped in ancient Egyptian era.
-Also referred as the great one of many Names, she had many titles which made her very important in every sphere of life right from birth till death.
+Hathor the cow goddess is among the most famous goddesses worshiped in the ancient Egyptian era.
+Also referred as "the great one of many names," Hathor had many titles which made her very important in every sphere of ancient Egyptian life from birth until death.
 Her worship was widespread in the pre-dynastic era as her name was found on the Narmer palette.
 Hathor was also known as the goddess of motherhood, joy, and love.
 The goddess was also known to be the protectress of pregnant women and a midwife.
-Also known as the goddess of music and dancing in this form she was represented by the symbol of the sistrum.
-Hathor was also linked with the inundation of Nile for being the goddess of moisture and fertility goddess.
+Hathor was also known as the goddess of music and dancing, and in this form she was represented by the symbol of the sistrum which is an ancient Egyptian instrument.
+Hathor was also linked with the inundation of Nile and sometimes credited as being the goddess of moisture and fertility.

-Hathor took many forms including a woman, goose, cat, malachite, lion, Sycamore fir which are just a few of the many.
-The most famous manifestation of Hathor is a cow and even as a woman where she is seen having ears of a cow or a pair of horns.
+Hathor took many forms including a woman, goose, cat, malachite, lion, Sycamore fir which are just a few of the many forms she took.
+The most famous manifestation of Hathor is a cow and even as a woman she is depicted with the ears of a cow or a pair of horns.
 As a cow, she was always shown having beautiful eyes and she was mostly shown in the color red even though her sacred color was turquoise.
 Also, an unusual fact with Hathor is that only she and the dwarf God Bes were depicted in portrait form.
 It’s said that Isis was similar to Hathor in many ways and in some pictures it’s very difficult to say that which of the two goddesses have been shown.

 Hathor was considered to be an embodiment of success and power and was not believed to have experienced doubts.
 Hathor was believed to be very goal-centric and single-minded to pursue her goals.
-In the form of Sekhmet, she took no pity on the people and did not stop killing them even when she was ordered to do the same.
+In the form of Sekhmet, she took no pity on the people and did not stop killing them even when she was ordered to stop.